- The Importance of Sleep (Quality)

 On the other hand, I don’t like a mattress that doesn’t provide enough support to keep my spine and other body parts properly aligned.

 Eight Sleep claims that their 12-inch hybrid mattress is made with five comfort layers of CertiPUR-US-certified foam and has an ideal “medium” firmness for providing contouring support and decent edge support.

 The CertiPUR-US certification ensures that the foam was manufactured without the use of ozone-depleting chlorofluorocarbons, heavy metals, formaldehyde and phthalates, and that it has low VOC emissions.
 In other words, the mattress was produced in an environmentally-friendly manner and off-gassing is greatly reduced.

-After having slept on Eight Sleep for a few weeks, my wife and I have concluded that our new mattress is neither too firm nor too soft; it’s just comfortable and provides the proper amount of support based on our preferences.
+After having slept on Eight Sleep for a few years, my wife and I have concluded that our mattress is neither too firm nor too soft.
+It’s comfortable and provides the proper amount of support based on our preferences.

 The ability to control the temperature of the mattress surface was the feature that most attracted me to Eight Sleep.

-To facilitate that temperature control, the Active Grid has soft water tubes sewn into the fabric, enabling the Hub to circulate water through those tubes at the desired temperature.
+To facilitate that temperature control, the Active Grid has soft water tubes (made from silicone) sewn into the fabric, enabling the Hub to circulate water through those tubes at the desired temperature.

 It’s worth noting that you can control the temperature of either side of the mattress individually.
 That’s great, because my wife likes to sleep a tad warmer than I do.